 This was my second 100-mile race, I decided 2018 was going to be my year to really get into this stuff, I just forgot to train for either of them.
-Training is for dummies anyway.
+Training is for dummies anyway (the title of my future book?).
 Sandra D and the kiddos were along to crew me on this one.
 Having a crew was great and made a huge difference!
 If you were camped out there, you may have seen our purple and green monstrosity of a mini van, with the popup on the roof.
 Yes, that was us in the Jucy Van.
 It was our second time using one of these, last time it was the Grand Canyon, yet another running adventure.
-They offer a combination of utility, convenience and fiddle factor, and would be best for a couple who wants to camp in a van without spending a ton, they’re also ok for a couple with kids such as us.
-So there’s the scoop on that.
+Jucy is a pretty decent option for people to travel on the road with kids.

 Packet pickup was jumping with a DJ and food, but we got in and out.
 We rolled up to the race HQ around 10:00 in the morning on Friday to find that pretty much every crew had already set up!
-We luckily squeezed into the last available spot for a popup, thanks to another friendly crew who only set up one tent so we could fit.
+We squeezed into the very last available spot for a popup, thanks to another friendly crew who only set up one tent so we could fit.
 Some more spots were opened later after several distressed crews formed into a very salty mob.
 Ok, they were actually well behaved and all was smooth sailing, but arrive at 7:00 if you are serious about setting up a spot.
-Coincidentally, we set up right across from Stormy and his wife, who I had met at the Ute 100, and of course shared some inspirational miles with Stormy there.
-He and I grabbed a quick run to preview the course a little, just going out the first 3 miles or so.
+Coincidentally, we set up right across from Stormy and his wife, who I had met at the Ute 100.
+Stormy and I shared some inspirational miles out there and celebrated eachother’s hard earned finishes together.
+He and I decided to grab a quick run to preview the course a little, just going out the first 3 miles or so, then heading back in.
 We agreed, this was going to be a very runnable course and the temptation to go out fast would need to be met with very deliberate discipline to slow down.
 He planned to be about the same pace as me, though as it turned out we wouldn’t see each other until late in the race, the next day.
 I haven’t talked to Stormy since the race, so I will hold off on telling his story.

 This event is a BIG event, and Aravaipa does an extremely good job on the production.
-I will just say now, every detail was looked after as far as I was concerned.
-The aid stations were well staffed, and I did not detect a hint of anything running other than smoothly.
+Every detail was looked after as far as I was concerned.
+The aid stations were well staffed, and I didn’t detect a hint of anything going other than smoothly.
 So a big “thanks” to all the volunteers and staff.

 600+ runners going out into the desert right at dawn is something to see!
 I started in the middle of the pack, where I expected I might finish.
 The course is beautiful, if you like cactus and desert scenery – which I do, very much so.
-I was moving at a pace that would put me on a sub 20 hour finish if I kept it up; a bit faster than I planned, but just a bit, and I felt ok, so I stuck with it.
-The day was getting very hot (88 ish) by the third loop, but I had my Ruby-special ice buff on my neck since 8:00 AM, all the way thru sun down.
-What a life saver.
-ICE.
+I was moving at a pace that would put me on a sub 20-hour finish if I kept it up; a bit faster than I planned, but just a bit, and I felt ok, so I stuck with it.
+The day was getting very hot (almost 90*F) by the third loop, but I had my Ruby-special ice buff on my neck since 8:00 AM, all the way thru sun down.
+What a life saver, ICE!
 Ice makes all the difference!
-The setting sun brought cooler temperatures with it, and I picked up my awesome light belt that Paul of light-belt.com loaned me for this race.
+The setting sun brought cooler temperatures with it (eventually).
+I picked up my awesome light belt that Paul of light-belt.com loaned me for this race.

-I was off again, and somewhere along the downhill I came across a guy who looked to be cramping, or having some kind of fit on the side of the trail.
-I stopped and was in the middle of asking what the problem was, then I spotted a big ass rattlesnake near him and I think I said something in the realm of “oh… oh shit!”.
-I approached to get him away from it and he starts motioning towards it with his foot, like he’s going to push it away.
-Now of course I’m not thinking straight, and I know this guy isn’t thinking straight so I assume he actually believes that pushing it away is a good idea, and I rush over to grab him and he grabs the snake and hurls it at me!
+With that, I was off again.
+Somewhere along the downhill I came across a guy who looked to be cramping, or having some kind of fit, on the side of the trail.
+I stopped and was in the middle of asking what the problem was, when I suddenly spotted a big ass rattlesnake near him and I think I said something in the realm of “Oh… oh shit!
+Did you get bit?!”, to which he just responded “My leg hurts…” I had already been accosted by a large tarantula earlier in the evening, so I was on alert, one could say.
+I approached to get him away from the snake and he starts motioning towards it with his foot, as if it was a stray cat he wanted to shove off the trail.
+Now, of course I’m not thinking straight, and I know this guy isn’t thinking straight so I assume he actually believes that pushing it away is a good idea.
+I rushed over to grab him and he picks up the snake and hurls it at me!
 Fake snake!
 YOU BASTARD!
-I was not that nice, but I try to avoid dropping the hard language here on my blog 🙂 Ok, adrenaline is good when caffeine is wearing off!
+My language was much harsher, but I’m keeping this post PG-13.
+Ok, adrenaline is good substitute when the caffeine is wearing off!

-For the final loop, Sandra presented me with a pair of my older Patagonia shorts that had their ass section removed, and adorned with gold puff paint.
+For the final loop, Sandra presented me with a pair of my older Patagonia shorts which I had cut the ass-section from and the kids adorned with gold puff paint.
 It was time to make the magic happen.
 I ran with and also passed quite a few people on that last loop, and I think by that point of the race, everyone had been very desensitized to exposed flesh and bizarre ideas.
-I was readily accepted, and only one or two runners commented “nice shorts!”.
-Although one guy did run at least part of the race in a thong, I just wasn’t willing to risk the worst hell of chaffing for a few high-fives, so it was more like a half-speedo for me.
-I have to say, that was comfy and very airy!
-I did save them for future runs.
+At most, one or two runners commented “nice shorts!”
+To be fair, one guy did run at least part of the race in a thong, so my appearance was nothing overly shocking, I was not willing to risk the worst case of chaffing imaginable though for a few extra high-fives.
+So, it was more like a half-speedo for me.
+I have to say, that was comfy – and very airy!
+I did save them for future runs, ha!

 Things were going great still, 80+ miles in.
-Somewhere around mile 90, my stomach got really acidic, and any running was resulting in the sensation that I was going to heave.
+Somewhere around mile 90 (where I later learned I was running 25th overall), my stomach got really acidic, and any running was causing me to heave.
 I was well under my initial goal of 23:30, and actually I was ahead of my secondary goal of 20:30.
-I walked in most of the final 10 miles with a young guy named Alex who had went out a little too fast and was also mostly walking at that point.
+I walked in most of the final 10 miles with a young guy named Alex who went out a little too fast and had been mostly walking for the last lap.
 It wasn’t the way I wanted to finish, but he and I shared some good conversation, and it was really the fist time all day I talked to someone on the course for more than a couple minutes.
 I ran the final mile to finish in 21:20, which was totally ok with me.
 I wanted to know if I could run 100 miles, and I had done that well enough to my satisfaction.

 Rose and Thorn

 The rose on this one was having a crew, and not just any crew, but my family.
-I was always looking forward to getting back to HQ and seeing them, and having them take care of me.
+Even though my relationship with Sandra has changed, we will always be the greatest of friends and I appreciated her support so much.
+Of course my kids too, who patiently waited for me, only to chat for a few minutes, before another wait of several hours.
+They probably didn’t realize it, but I was constantly looking forward to getting back to HQ and seeing them, and having them take care of me and motivate me.
 The thorn was forgetting to take a group photo, or have someone take one of us!
 I think this one in the van was the only one I took after I realized we spaced out on it at the race!
 The event was perfectly run down to the last detail, the energy was high, everyone out there was awesome, and my crew did an A+ job.
 I will DEFINITELY be back! -JD